-- Encourage residents with vision deficits to wear their prescription glasses. - Undertake an environmental assessment and modification for residents with severe visual impairments (visual acuity worse than 6/24). - Educate residents and carers that extra care is needed when visual impairment is being corrected with, for example, new glasses (falls may increase as a result of correction to visual acuity). - Advise residents to not wear bifocals or multifocal lenses while walking, particularly on stairs.
+- Encourage residents with vision deficits to wear their prescription glasses. - Ensure residents have regular eye health assessments (every two years minimum) or in response to new visual deficit. - Undertake an environmental assessment and modification for residents with severe visual impairments (visual acuity worse than 6/24) and reduced visual field - Educate residents and carers that extra care is required when visual impairment is being corrected with, for example, new glasses (falls may increase as a result of correction to visual acuity). - Assess resident's accommodation if bifocals or multifocal lenses are worn while walking, particularly on stairs.